 Writing a cohesive review for a book of short stories is quite difficult so I would like to share some of the thoughts I had while reading.

 BURNT BOTTOMS- Love thy neighbour.
 Is infidelity wrong if your significant other is okay with it?
 Does woman’s intuition bear fruit and form a true reality?
 This is a hard realization for marrying someone physically out of your league.
 For me personally it is part of the reason I could not get involved with someone like Jennifer Lawrence, a fling for sure but long-term would not be beneficial for me.
 Certain aspects of my life would be beyond great;) with the same respect my life would be equally miserable.
-Insecurities and jealousy would induce angina and would put me in the ground a lot earlier than I would like.
+Insecurities and jealousy would induce premature angina and would put me in the ground a lot earlier than I would like.
 With this story the stipulations of their partnership agreement are the focus, and the whole live by the sword, die by the sword holds true.
 Upgrades are not always what you believe them to be.

 CYCLES- The progression of spiritual prodigies knows no bounds.
 You are left to your own devices until a certain event takes place, not a measure of time.
-From that point your existence is endless and your antecedents and descendants will carry with them the experiences for life’s to come.
+From that point your existence is endless and your antecedents and descendants will carry with them the experiences for lifetimes to come.
 There must be a common feeling among mother’s that have gone through strenuous pregnancies; that the birth is only a harbinger of the trouble the child will cause you, or more optimistically the baby will truly be special.
 Let’s hope for the latter.

 HUSH- You can rewrite the future but you can’t escape the past.
 Story describing the rise and fall of two churches within a coloured community.
 The Greater Mount Olive of Galilee had traditional offerings commonly found in church.
 The congregation hated one another and the older members were treated with little care.
-Pastor was a great service to the community but became predatory as he got older.
+The pastor was a great service to the community but became predatory as he got older.
 The churches downfall was contingent on his own personal demise.
 The African First Baptist Church was innovative, musical, entertaining and in some respects reinvented the image of God.
 The public were hesitant at first, but seeing the love found in the church they ended forming a tight knit congregation were there was no discrimination towards the young and old.
 Although successful the church is reminded of the fear often found in change, and the unfortunate reality of living during racially charged times.